Piranha II: The Spawning

-Piranha II: The Spawning (released internationally as Piranha II: Flying Killers) is a 1982 horror film directed by James Cameron (in his feature directorial debut) from a screenplay by Charles H. Eglee (under the pseudonym H. A. Milton).
-The film stars Tricia O'Neil and Lance Henriksen, who would later star in Cameron's The Terminator and Aliens.
-It is the second installment in the Piranha film series and the sequel to Piranha (1978).
+Piranha II: The Spawning (subtitled Flying Killers internationally) is a 1982 monster film directed by James Cameron in his feature directorial debut.
+It is the sequel to Piranha (1978), and the second installment in the Piranha film series.
+The screenplay was written by Cameron and Charles H. Eglee, under the shared pseudonym "H.A.
+Milton".
+It stars Tricia O'Neil, Lance Henriksen, Steve Marachuk, Ted Richert, Ricky Paull Goldin, and Leslie Graves; no crew or cast members from the original film returned.

 Cameron, previously a special effects artist for Roger Corman, was hired as director after executive producer Ovidio G. Assonitis fired his predecessor.
-The production was fraught with difficulties arising from Assonitis' exerting an unusual amount of creative control, hiring an Italian crew that didn't speak English and preventing Cameron from viewing any footage during the editing process.
-The exact degree of creative control Cameron had has been disputed by multiple sources, with some claims arising that Assonitis fired Cameron after two weeks and directed the film on his own while others maintain that Cameron was present for the entirety of principal photography.
+The production was fraught with difficulties, as Assonitis exerted heavy creative control, hired an Italian crew that did not speak English, and prevented Cameron from participating in editing.
+The degree of Cameron's creative control over the final cut is disputed, with some sources including Cameron claiming that he was removed as director after two weeks of filming, while others maintain that he was present for the entirety of principal photography.